History and background . . .

 The professional association for Music Therapists in the UK is the British Association for Music Therapy (BAMT http://www.bamt.org/).
 Ben Saul has been Chair since November 2015.
 BAMT holds a register of members (including a ‘find a therapist’ function via the website), and an additional register of approved supervisors and consultants.
 Their twitter account is (@musictherapyuk).

 BAMT combines professional membership with lay associate membership and is dedicated to supporting practitioners and furthering the profession in the UK.
 BAMT members have access to regional groups and networks focusing on specialist areas, both of which provide a range of CPD opportunities.
-In addition, BAMT publishes the British Journal of Music Therapy bi-annually, with an Editorial team of Tessa Watson, Alison Barrington and Kay Sobey (now online with Sage publications).
+In addition, BAMT publishes the British Journal of Music Therapy twice a year, with an Editorial team of Tessa Watson, Alison Barrington and Philippa Derrington (online with Sage publications).

 BAMT engages with policy makers and regulators to ensure that music therapy provision continues to meet the highest professional standards and is based on the best available evidence.
 This means representation and contribution to the work of the Department of Health (including Allied Health Profession Clinical Experts), the Centre for Workforce Intelligence, the National Institute for Clinical Excellence (including contributing to guidelines about specific diagnoses/conditions).

-Every two years there is a UK Music Therapy week (in 2015 held on 22nd-28th June; the third such event).
-In alternate years BAMT holds a national conference, with the second national conference taking place in Glasgow in February 2016.
+Every two years BAMT holds a national conference, with the second national conference taking place in Glasgow in February 2016 and the third in Feburary 2018 at the Guildhall School of Music and Drama in London

 Training programs . . .